 A fine Sunday morning ushered in the news of my grandmother's demise.
-Her death led to a detailed funeral and a minor procession.
-A hoard of well-wishers who weren't family arrived at the funeral; people no one knew, but they claimed to be her acquaintances.
+Her death led to an elaborate funeral and a little procession.
+A hoard of well-wishers who weren't family arrived at the funeral, people no one knew but claimed to be her acquaintances.
 Grandmama was feisty and believed in independence.
 She urged everyone to stand their ground and brace the world.
-A mother to six (two sons and four daughters) she had taught herself the family trade when grandpapa passed away, when my mother, her youngest, was just a year old.
+A mother to six (two sons and four daughters), she had taught herself the family trade when grandpapa passed away, when my mother, her youngest, was just a year old.
 A female-centric household wasn't an exaggeration.
 Five women dominated my two uncles.
-Hence, they grew up sensible and open towards women issues more than the average man.
+Hence, they grew more sensible and open toward women's issues than the average man.

 Uncle Hex had no doubts lingering in his mind.
-He knew his mama hated his view of love unbiased and unscathed by the filth, their society called morality.
-Exasperated by the indifference from his own mama, he and Jason silently spirited away; someplace far where they had built a home; a paradise.
+He knew his Mama hated his view of love which was unbiased and unscathed by the filth their society called morality.
+Exasperated by the indifference from his own Mama, he and Jason silently spirited away, someplace far where they had built a home, a paradise.

 My dearest baby Hex,